osrf/gazebo_tutorials/ros_installing/tutorial.md

 catkin_make
 ~~~

-Then add to your <tt>.bashrc</tt> file a source to the setup scripts:
+Then add to your `.bashrc` file a source to the setup scripts:

 ~~~
 echo "source ~/catkin_ws/devel/setup.bash" >> ~/.bashrc